 Breakout rooms are reserved for more substantive discussions and should be framed with questions that provoke critical thinking.
 Keep these task-oriented so that the group is charged with producing something or reporting out.
 One interesting method is to provide collaborative slides in advance for the groups to make their notes.
 You can monitor their development across the breakout rooms and join rooms who might be stuck.

 Consider the purpose of the discussion to make decisions about the grouping.
 In some cases, you may want them to be randomized to promote interaction outside of their core group.
-In other cases, the task may make more sense for grade level or department to work on.
+In other cases, the task may make more sense for a grade level or department to work on.
 If this is the case, set up prearranged breakout rooms so that members can be purposefully assigned.
 Take the group size into account as well.
 A breakout room with 10 science teachers isn’t likely to be as productive, no matter how talented they are.
 Better to divide the group into two breakout rooms to promote engagement.

 Solicit Questions and Feedback